Home to the plants of the Sonoran, Chihuahuan and Mojave Deserts

 Scientific Name:Atriplex canescens Common Name: Four-wing Salt Bush

-(Atriplex canescens is now included as a sub-family (Chenopodioideae) in the Amaranthaceae by some botanists.
+Family:Chenopodiaceae, Goosefoot Family (now as sub-family Chenopodioideae in the Amaranthaceae Family).
 Synonyms: (Obione berlandieri, Obione canescens, Pterochiton occidentale)

 Status:Native Duration:Perennial Size: Up to 6 feet or more (7') and as wide or wider.